mf2vec-dev/mf2ff/docs/user-guide.md

 ## Unicode support

+> [!NOTE]
 > `mf2ff` supports two different basic alternatives to create fonts that exceed METAFONT's character limit:
 > - combination of multiple independent `.mf` inputs into one font,
 > - processing of `.mf` input that exceeds METAFONT's character limit.

-The difficulty of designing a Unicode with METAFONT is not the definition of non-ASCII characters.
-The Computer Modern fonts define greek letters, mathematical operators, etc. without any problem, just using a non-ASCII encoding.
-The main problem is the number of characters will most likely exceed METAFONT's limit of 256 character per font.
+The difficulty of designing a Unicode font with METAFONT is not the definition of non-ASCII characters.
+The Computer Modern fonts define Greek letters, mathematical operators, etc. without any problem, just using a non-ASCII encoding.
+The main problem is that the number of characters will most likely exceed METAFONT's limit of 256 character per font.
 Computer Modern deals with this by using multiple fonts that are to be used alongside each other (e.g. `cmmi10`, `cmsy10`, `cmex10`).

 Because using multiple fonts and having to switch between them is not practical for today's font applications, the characters from multiple `.mf` inputs need to be combined in a single font. `mf2ff` supports this with the [`:`*N* command line option syntax described below](#input-filen-and-the-n-syntax) and with the `inputs` option in the API shown in the `cm_math_10` example.
 The following aspects need to be considered when working with this approach:
 - Code point definition:\